mongodb-js/compass/src/app/help/entries/connect-ssh-password.md

 The password used to secure the SSH connection.
 </strong>

-This is required if you are not using an Identity file.
+This is required if you are not using an identity file.